 The Group carries out an impairment test of brands quarterly in accordance with the accounting policies.

 Consolidated brands arose through two acquisitions.
 The first was the previous acquisition of the Desenio operation and the second the acquisition of the Poster Store operation at the end of 2020.
 The Group integrated the two companies in 2021.
 The impairment test was based on estimating the value in use.
 This value is based on cash flow calculations based on the business plan approved by the Board of Directors.
-The estimated cash flows have been discounted to present value using a current discount rate of 18.4 % before tax.
+The estimated cash flows have been discounted to present value using a current discount rate of 15.4 % before tax.
 The cash flows and growth rates used have been verified against actual outcomes.
-The impairment test as of 31 December 2023 indicated that the estimated recoverable amount turned out to be higher than the carrying amount as of 31 December 2023.
+The impairment test as at 31 December 2024 indicated that the estimated recoverable amount turned out to be higher than the carrying amount as at 31 December 2024.